nightpanda2810/Pixels_Dice_RO/README.md

     * Suspect rolling the die a single time stops this behaviour, but is untested.
 As far as I can tell, the die is not going to sleep.
     * I have played in 2 sessions so far with this current version of the app, and this has only happened before we started rolling.
 I never had to restart the app during 4-6 hour long sessions.
 * Herolab
-    * The right sidebar, the AC is being duplicated, and various other modifers are not.
+    * The right sidebar has inconsistent results.
+Some items work, and some duplicate that are undesirable.
         * I do not believe this is worth fixing, as it will require a significant re-write of the Chrome extension.
 Most items are done dynamically, and fixing this requires targeting most items specifically, making the code more complex.
+Also does anyone actually use this?
+It's all duplicate information to me.
 * Pathbuilder
     * Not all modifiers are supported.
 * Required software
-    * VLC Media Player must be installed to lauch the companion app.
+    * VLC Media Player must be installed or the companion app will not function.

 ### Limitations